Connect with others who understand.

 Postoperative Complications

-Hematomas may need to be drained in the clinic.
-“External bleeding of the surgical site in general can be an issue,” Dr. Richmond added.
-“With external bleeding, I tell patients to hold firm pressure for about 20 minutes, and most of the time that stops it.”
+Dr. Richmond also mentioned the risk of developing a hematoma, which happens when blood collects under the skin.
+“This causes a bump that has filled with blood,” she explained.
+Hematomas may need to be drained at the clinic.
+“External bleeding of the surgical site in general can be an issue,” she added.
+“With external bleeding, I tell patients to hold firm pressure for about 20 minutes.
+Most of the time, that stops it.”

-If you have any signs of infection, wounds opening up, bleeding that won’t stop, or other complications after surgery, get immediate medical help.
+If you notice any signs of infection, wounds opening up, bleeding that won’t stop, or other complications after surgery, get medical help right away.

 Wound Care

-Good postoperative wound care is essential for healthy healing after surgery.
-Wound care varies based on the type of procedure you underwent.
+Good postoperative wound care is essential for healthy healing.
+Wound care varies based on the type of procedure, so ask your doctor for instructions.

-To care for a sutured surgical wound, Dr. Richmond shared specific directions.
-Keep the surgical wound dry for about 48 hours, she advised.
-Then tackle cleaning.
+In general, Dr. Richmond recommends keeping the surgical wound dry for about 48 hours.
+After that, you can gently clean it.
 “Cleanse it gently with soap and water, and dry it off completely,” she said.

-Dr. Richmond recommends applying ointment to surgical wounds before you dress them.
-“Depending upon the location,” she said, “sometimes I’ll [prescribe] a prescription antibiotic ointment, such as mupirocin.
-But a lot of times I’ll recommend just Vaseline or Aquaphor to keep the area from drying out.”
+Dr. Richmond also recommends applying ointment to surgical wounds before putting on a bandage.
+“Sometimes, I’ll prescribe a prescription antibiotic ointment.
+But a lot of times, I’ll recommend just Vaseline or Aquaphor to keep the area from drying out.”

-Dr. Richmond recommends using non-stick, non-adhering dressings, such as Telfa pads.
-“Those,” she said, “can allow you to make your own fit-to-size bandages.”
+Dr. Richmond recommends using non-stick, non-adhering dressings, such as Telfa pads, while your wound heals.
+“Those can allow you to make your own fit-to-size bandages,” she said.

-Keeping your dressing in place is also important.
-To do so, Dr. Richmond suggests surgical tape.
+Keeping your bandage in place is also important.
+Dr. Richmond recommends surgical tape for this.
 “There’s one called Hypafix, which is a stretchy adhesive,” she said.
-“Or paper tape for patients who tend to have adhesive sensitivity.”
-Find various wound dressings and surgical tape at your pharmacy and other such stores or via online retailers.
+“Or paper tape, for patients who tend to have adhesive sensitivity.”
+You can find wound dressings and surgical tape like these at your local pharmacy or online.
+Your provider can also tell you if your insurance covers wound care supplies.

-How often you change your dressings depends on your health care provider’s directions.
-Generally, a dressing should be changed daily, every other day, or even sooner if it has become saturated with surgical wound blood and/or fluid.
+How often you change your dressings depends on your healthcare provider’s instructions.
+In general, dressings should be changed daily, every other day, or sooner if they become soaked with blood or fluid.

-Extensive surgeries, such as wide excision surgery that removes large portions of skin, may require special wound care.
-That might involve things like making three dressing changes per day.
-Procedures with skin grafts or skin flaps also require special doctor-directed care.
+For more extensive surgeries, such as wide excision surgery that removes large portions of skin, you may need special wound care.
+Procedures that use skin grafts or skin flaps also require special care.

 Postoperative Follow-Up

-Surgery follow-up is essential to ensure that your wound heals properly and so you can avoid complications.
-Your doctor will let you know when to come back for your post-op follow-up.
+Follow-up care is key to making sure your wound heals properly.
+Ask your doctor when to come back for your post-op follow-up.

 “If I’m doing an excision with stitches, most of the time the stitches come out two weeks later, so that’s when we’ll do our follow-up,” Dr. Richmond said.
 “I’d probably do a similar follow-up, two to three weeks, if I do an unroofing or debridement procedure.”